Storm batters Northeastern US, knocking out power, grounding flights and flooding roads

 More than 5 inches (13 centimeters) of rain had fallen in parts of New Jersey and northeastern Pennsylvania by mid-morning, and parts in several other states got more than 4 inches (10 centimeters), according to the National Weather Service.
 Wind gusts reached nearly 70 mph (113 kph) along the southern New England shoreline.

-Power was knocked out for more than 600,000 customers in an area stretching from Virginia north through New England, including over 237,000 in Massachusetts and 141,000 in Maine, according to poweroutage.us.
-Maine’s largest utility, Central Maine Power, reported that 17% of its customers were without power.
+Power was knocked out for more than 700,000 customers in an area stretching from Virginia north through New England, including over 278,000 in Massachusetts and 263,000 in Maine, according to poweroutage.us.

 In Maine, Gov. Janet Mills said all state offices would close for the afternoon.